Monster Cookies

 These monster cookies are easy to make!
 We’ll walk through the process together and don’t forget to watch the video.

-In a small bowl, combine flour, baking soda, sea salt, baking powder and cinnamon.
-Set aside.
+Begin by combing the flour, baking soda, sea salt, baking powder and cinnamon in a small bowl.
+Then, set it aside.
 Do not add the oats to this step, they are added in later.

-In the bowl of a standing mixer fitted with the paddle attachment (or in a large bowl with a handheld mixer), beat together butter, peanut butter, brown sugar and granulated sugar until light and fluffy.
+Next, either in the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a handheld mixer, beat the butter, peanut butter, brown sugar and granulated sugar together until light and fluffy.

 Once the mixture is smooth, add the vanilla and egg and beat until combined.